NHS medicines database (dm+d)

 The dm+d is providing a standard description and electronic identifier for all medicines but at present there is no standard structure to represent dosage instructions, for example, “Take two tablets three times a day.”
 Read more at Standard dosage syntax.

-Return to Standards and Interoperability
+Return to the IT section: Standards and Interoperability